-Playfully welcoming new connections between foreign ‘things’, Beattie’s practice encourages a sense of curiosity and exploration in the act of displacing quotidian objects.
-Assembled from a variety of everyday materials the work attempts to provide a framework for assessing our daily surroundings.
-The interactions between object, space and viewer create a dialogue or wider system in which all elements have a role to play.
+Playfully welcoming new connections between unfamiliar things, David Beattie encourages a sense of curiosity and exploration in the act of displacing quotidian objects.
+Assembled from a variety of everyday materials his work attempts to provide a framework for examining our surroundings through sculpture, photography and sound.
 This process of engagement can be seen as a search for a tangible present through the intermediary moments where physics, philosophy, technology and nature collide.

 David Beattie is an artist and lecturer based in Dublin, Ireland.
 He was awarded the Harpo Foundation Award in 2010 and was a recipient of the Hennessy Art Fund for IMMA collection, 2016.
 In recent years, he has been commissioned to produce a number of temporary and permanent public artworks including The Walker Plinth, Derry (2020), Reflectors, Bray, Co.Wicklow and Patterns of Illumination, Griffith Barracks Multi-denominational School, Dublin.